Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   Dash → Parentheses → The Others (Comma, Colon, Semicolon, Period)

 + Semicolon
   + The semicolon connects two independent clauses.
-A clause always contains a subject and perdicate; an independent clause can stand alone as a complete sentence.
+A clause always contains a subject and predicate; an independent clause can stand alone as a complete sentence.
   + Semicolons are also used to separate items in lists that contain internal punctuation.

 + Parenthesis (parenthetical expression)